ashn-dot-dev/site/src/blog/wip-the-mellifera-master-plan-to-improve-performance-and-portability.md

-At the time of writing, Mellifera, specifically Mellifera as implemented by the current reference interpreter written in Python, has a few major hurdles to overcome, all of which fall into two broad categories of **portability** and **performance**.
-I've used the phrase "reference interpreter" a couple of times now without explaining what I mean by that terminology, so before we dive into these portability and performance challenges, I want to take a moment to talk about this Mellifera reference interpreter, and about how Mellifera is currently developed and deployed.
+At the time of writing, Mellifera, specifically Mellifera as implemented by the current reference interpreter written in Python, has a few major hurdles to overcome, all of which fall into two broad categories of **performance** and **portability**.
+I've used the phrase "reference interpreter" a couple of times now without explaining what I mean by that terminology, so before we dive into these performance and portability challenges, I want to take a moment to talk about this Mellifera reference interpreter, and about how Mellifera is currently developed and deployed.